tomaskovacik/ParkingSensorsMonitor/README.md

 <img src="https://raw.githubusercontent.com/tomaskovacik/ParkingSensorsMonitor/master/pics/200us.png" />

-This library require pin with  external interupt (INTx) to be used, also TIMER2 is used (ticks at 0.5us + compare ISR is fired evry 10 ticks, so precition is 5us) is used for timing pulses,any timer can be used if changed in code and configured correctly..
+This library requires pin with external interrupt (INTx), also TIMER2 is used for timing of pulses, timer ticks at 0.5us + compare ISR is fired every ten ticks, so precision is 5us.
+But any timer can be used if changed in code and configured correctly.

-When library receive all 32bits of data calling available() function will return true and data can be read by
+When the library receives all 32bits of data calling available() function will return true, and data can then be read by calling on of this functions:

- - read() function, this function also clear internal attribute indication that new data are available or
+ - read(), this function also clear internal attribute indication that new data are available or
- - calling getDistance(sensor_number_from_1_to_4) or getDistanceInMeters(sensor_number_from_1_to_4) function will return only data for specified sensor.
+ - getDistance(sensor) or getDistanceInMeters(sensor),this function will return only data for specified sensor.

- Calling clearNewData() function will clearn internal attribute about received new data.
-Read() function clearn thisn attribute automaticaly.
+Using read() function does not require calling clearNewData() function,  which clear internal attribute about received new data.
+On the other side, using getDistance(sensor) or getDistanceInMeters(sensor) require to call  clearNewData() after reading data.